-- 872.501 Screening, Diagnosis, and Assessment of Young Children with Disabilities - 872.502 Instructional Program Planning and Methods: Birth-4yrs - 872.504 Materials for Teaching Reading to Young Children with Disabilities: Grades K-3 - 872.810 Internship: Early Intervention and Preschool Special Education
+871.512 Collaborative Programming in Special Education 872.501 Screening, Diagnosis, and Assessment of Young Children with Disabilities

+- 872.502 Instructional Program Planning and Methods: Birth-4 Yrs - 872.504 Materials for Teaching Reading to Young Children with Disabilities: Grades K-3 - 872.810 Internship: Early Intervention and Preschool Special Education

 Students must earn a grade of B or better in each required internship.
-If a student earns a grade below B in an internship, the student must repeat the internship, and
+If a student earns a grade below B in an internship, the student must repeat the internship, and earn a grade of B or A. Students may not register for any other course during the repeated internship.